You can find answers to common questions in the FAQ section.

 The file index2.php is missing.
 This usually happens if the files are incorrectly renamed during integration on the server.

-For proper integration, you need to rename the white page's launch file index.php to index2.php (if the launch file is index.html, then rename it to index2.php, changing the extension to .php) and upload the downloaded index.php file from the flow to the root of your website.
+For proper integration, you need to rename the white page's launch file index.php to index2.php (if the entry file is index.html, then rename it to index2.php, changing the extension to .php) and upload the downloaded index.php file from the flow to the root of your website.

 Correct file renaming:

-tag is missing in the white page code, which is necessary for embedding the hoax.tech integration script.
+<body> tagThe <body> tag is missing in the white page code, which is required for embedding the hoax.tech integration script.

-tag, or replace the white page with another one that contains the <body>
+Add the <body> tag to the code of the launch file index2.php after the </head> tag, or replace the white page with another one that contains the <body> tag in the code of the index file.

 Learn more about traffic loss in a special Traffic losses section.